Natashia Williams

-Natashia Williams-Blach (born August 2, 1978) is an American actress, model, and singer known for appearing in TV shows like The Vampire Diaries and She Spies.
+Natashia Williams-Blach is an American actress, model, and singer known for appearing in TV shows like The Vampire Diaries and She Spies.

 Biography

 Natashia Williams began her film and television career at the age of 16, appearing first on Saved by the Bell: The New Class.
 After graduating high school, she would go on to accept a scholarship to attend the University of California Los Angeles (UCLA).
 While juggling studies and acting work, she gave her account of race relations on campus, and navigating as a biracial of dual Afro-European heritage.
 Shortly thereafter she landed her first movie role in Def Jam's How to Be a Player.

-While still modeling, Williams appeared in both movies and television shows such as Son of the Beach, Smart Guy, Malcolm and Eddie, The Parkers, Girlfriends and the film Two Can Play That Game.
+While still modeling, Williams appeared in both movies and television shows such as Son of the Beach, Smart Guy, Malcolm & Eddie, The Parkers, Girlfriends and the film Two Can Play That Game.
 She also appeared in several music videos from 1997 to 2003 for notable music artists such as Ginuwine, Montell Jordan, Usher, Sting, and Joe.

 Williams first starring role on a series occurred on the show So Little Time alongside the Olsen Twins.
 Shortly after, Williams co-starred in She Spies with Kristen Miller and Natasha Henstridge.
 Although purchased for syndication, it lasted two seasons due to declining ratings.

 She then starred alongside Romeo Miller in the series Romeo! on Nickelodeon, playing Angeline Miller for the last two seasons.

 In 2006, she then booked the pilot, Filthy Gorgeous, about the New York sub world of high-class escorts, also starring Isabella Rossellini.
 The pilot was not picked up although the single episode aired on Showtime Networks as a feature film.
 She also filmed a cameo appearance in the Anna Faris comedy Smiley Face.

-Following guest-star stints on both CSI Miami and CSI New York, she auditioned for season 7 of American Idol, succeeding through to the Top 25 before being eliminated.
+Following guest-star stints on both CSI: Miami and CSI: NY, she auditioned for season 7 of American Idol, succeeding through to the Top 25 before being eliminated.

 Williams then stars in the Paramount Pictures psychological thriller, Circle of Eight, and also had a minor recurring role on The Vampire Diaries.

 In 2013, Williams also wrote a book based on her life and career, Mind Over Model, An Internal Journey Through The World Of Externals.
 The following year she started Gypsy Posh By TOSH, an artisan crafted jewelry line, as both owner and designer.

 She wrote and performs on the eleventh track: "Shady," from the second solo studio album Digital Bullet by RZA going by the pseudonym ‘Bobby Digital’, alongside the music group Intrigue.

 In July 2006, she performed live on stage, singing with Corey Feldman and his Band ‘The Truth Movement’ at the renowned House Of Blues in Hollywood, California.

 Natashia has been married to Brevin Blach since December 2006; they have two children.